Learning About Data Science

 Masters in Data Science

 If you are like me, and are interested in learning more about data science, you might find these resources useful.
 This site provides links to many different schools offering graduate degrees in data science.
 Many of these are online or blended delivery programs.
+You can also find more information about data science careers and programs at this website.

 I have slowly developed a set of data science tools that I feel proficient with.
 These particular tools are operating system agnostic - they can be run on Windows, Macintosh, and Linux.
 In fact, I do run them under all three regularly.
 I have also set them up on this DigitalOcean droplet so that I can access them with my Chromebook too.
 These tools can be accessed from the